cregox/cregox.github.io/pages/comm.md

 the best way to communicate, however, requires feedback. that's why the expression focus on the "2 way street". without feedback, communication could almost be defined as broadcasting!

+just keep in mind to keep the harmonic unbalanced balance of life, and that too much feedback can also make it the worst way.

 TK

 # online

 perhaps one of the first forms of online communication was irc. internet relay chat.

-it still is the best free and open tool for chatting to this day.
+it still is the best free and open tool for chatting, to this day. except...

-and, in short, it sucks big balls. for the same reasons forums (even the [brand new 2.0 #](#forums)) do: nobody really uses them. outside of the geek realm, anyway.
+in other words and in short, irc sucks big balls. for the same reasons forums (even the [brand new 2.0 #](#forums)) do: nobody really uses them (including myself). outside of the geek realm, anyway.

 unlike facebook and twitter... ah, [[twitter](/twitter)]... why did you have to be [[closed](/oss)]? and no, [[mastodon](/mastodon)] sadly isn't better than the little blue bird, yet.